nalapatt/JenkinsCI-CDDocker/README.md

 # install jenkins and jdk in jenkins
 - sudo apt-get update
 - sudo apt install openjdk-8*

-# give user docker permissions
-- sudo usermod -a -G docker deploy
--  sudo service docker start

-# install tomcat in deploy server

 # set up user in container server

 - sudo su -
-- adduser deploy ( will say already exists)
+- adduser deploy
 -  passwd
 -  welcome123 (remember this password) enter for all and press Y for correct again please remember your username and password
 - sudo vi /etc/ssh/sshd_config ( if you want to use password)
 - change #PermitRootLogin prohibit-password to Permitrootlogin yes
 - change #passwordauthentication no to passwordauthentication yes esc :wq
 - sudo systemctl restart sshd
+# give user docker permissions
+- sudo usermod -a -G docker deploy
+-  sudo service docker start

 # in jenkins UI set up config to accept password and hosts file to configure hosts
 - configure system to check ssh connection with password
 -  select configure system